tminglei/form-binder/README.md

 "xxx" -> number(oneOf(1,2,4)).mapTo(WrapClass _)
 ```

 _That's all.
-If not understand it yet, you can try to read the source codes.
-It's only 700 lines or so._
+If not very clear yet, maybe you should try to read the source codes._
-_**Any problem, pls file an issue.
-I'll resolve it asap.**_
+_**Any problem, pls file me an issue.
+I'll resolve it ASAP.**_

 Install & Build